apache/doris/docs/en/docs/sql-manual/sql-functions/aggregate-functions/percentile.md

 Parameter Description:
 expr: required.
 The value is an integer (bigint at most).
 p: The exact percentile is required.
-The value is [0.0,1.0]
+The const value is [0.0,1.0]

 ### example
 ```